Despite Ivan Perisic Covid’s “shock,” Croatia’s Zlatko Dalic is optimistic about the match against Spain.

 “We have to win, play well, and be offensive,” he stated.
 “If all we do is protect, we will achieve nothing.

 “We hold the team and the coach in high regard.
 I believe we have equal chances.
-I cannot say we are worse than anyone.”
+I don’t think we’re any worse than anyone else.”

 Spain needed that big win over Slovakia after opening the tournament with draws against Sweden and Poland, but coach Luis Enrique insisted their mentality had not changed since the tournament began.